vwxyzjimmy/ESEmbeded_HW01/readme.md

 3. Under the hw01 dir, use:
     * `make` to build.
 	* `make clean` to clean the ouput files.
-4. After make, you can run the program by `./main.elf` nnder the hw01 dir.
+4. After make, you can run the program by `./main.elf` under the hw01 dir.

 # Build Your Own Program
 1. Edit main.c file.
 (Practice to use vim)